MarkB19988/Security/README.md

 If the threat is deemed to be under severe then proceed to step 3

 ##### Step 3
-If the threat is not deemed severe then the c
+If the threat is not deemed severe then the company security will deal with the offending person(s).
+All staff are advised not to attempt to stop the offender themselves and wait for security.

-All systems at the end of use must be logged out and/or shut down.

-Offices must be locked when leaving, with the windows closed and locked.
-Lights also should be turned off and blinds closed.

-Laptops and tablets should be locked out of sight when unused, especially overnight.
-Laptops should be secured to the desk with a security cable or a steel enclosure when left in open areas.

-5.2 Logging In
-It is imperative for employees to ensure an ID card, given by Reboot Games, remains on their person.
-The login username is located also on the ID card.
-The password is the user’s date of birth, unless changed by the user themselves.

-All logins must be made by the correct user with the correct ID.

-5.3 Entering the Establishment
-Employees are issued with Identification cards and all employees are eligible in order to gain access into the grounds and other rooms, which are all within a certain level to access.
-ID cards are also used for any registration and login detail.
-All users must ensure protection of these ID cards and must not loan to other employees for access or any other purpose.
-Any ID card misuse will be met with disciplinary action from the company.

-All employees must park in the applicable car park behind the building
+#### Entering and Leaving Procedure
+All staff members will be issued with ID cards that will be used to enter and exit the building and individual rooms insided the building.
+All staff must make sure that they wear their ID cards at all times and DO NOT give their ID card to any individual for any reason.

+##### Step 1
+All members of staff will have to scan their ID on the reader as they enter the bulding in order for the door to unlock.

+##### Step 2
+All members of staff will be asked to scan their ID as they enter any room inside the building, there is a reader next to every room.
+While the room is always unlocked during working hours, you must still scan your card in order to log who has been in what room.

+##### Step 3
+When leaving the building, all members of staff will be asked to once again scan their ID in order to log who is left inside the building.

 #### 3. Configuration of Firewall Policies and Third Party VPNs